ldmweb/SQA_final_assignment/DOC.md

 -> Survey not found, please check the name of the survey
 ```

 3. `addResponseSurvey(self, name, answers)` allow to add a response to a survey containing the answers for each questions of the survey.
-The number of answers musts equal to the number of questions in the survey.
+The number of answers must be equal to the number of questions in the survey.
 The answers must be numbers between 1 and 5 formated in an array :

 ```
 MyController.addResponseSurvey("My new survey", [1, 2, 5, 3])